The Selling Process

 Selling a home or property can be a daunting task.
-There’s more to is than just propping up a “For Sale” sign in your front yard.
+There’s more to it than just propping up a “For Sale” sign in your front yard.
 Understanding the process can give you a leg up on the task.
-A Real Estate Agent, can work with you to understand the process, to manage your expectations, and ultimately, ease the stress.
+A Real Estate Agent can work with you to understand the process, to manage your expectations, and ultimately, ease the stress.

 The following are the steps or phases of the Selling Process.